 - It’s an easy and economical recipe

 - Homemade veggie broth made with veggie scraps is earth-friendly, since you are using the vegetables twice.

 As an Amazon associate, I earn from qualifying purchases

-A few sprigs of fresh herbs
+- A few springs of fresh herbs

-How to make homemade vegetable broth
+Here is how to make homemade vegetable broth

 The first step to making homemade vegetable broth from scraps is to save up carrot ends and peels, ends of celery, onions, mushrooms, and any other mild-tasting vegetable.
 Once you have a bag full of scraps (about 3 to 4 cups), it’s time to make some vegetable broth.

 Add 8 cups of water to a large stockpot and place the vegetables plus one small onion and one to two diced tomatoes into the pot.
 Cover the pot and cook it on low heat for approximately 2 hours.

 Once the vegetables have cooked slowly, remove them from the heat and allow them to cool off; pour the vegetables into a strainer over a large bowl and strain the vegetables pressing down on them to squeeze the liquid out.